 Perhaps because it is easy to measure objectively, the resumption of menses is often taken to be a marker of “health” and “recovery.”
 It is a common goal in treatment for patients to reach a “menstruating weight.”

 [Conversely, not losing one's menstrual cycle is often perceived by the patient that they are not "sick enough."
 Their eating disorder is not legitimate because clearly they are eating enough for their menstrual cycle to continue, and thus they should "snap out of it" or they "don't deserve treatment," which is of course not true.]

-I often run into questions online with individuals in recovery who are weight restored and eating well, …
+I often run into questions online with individuals in recovery who are …

 Is getting the flu shot a good idea if you have anorexia nervosa?
 Is it safe?

 To be honest, I’ve never asked myself that question before.
 Last year, when I was underweight, I got a flu shot mainly because the laboratory where I am doing my graduate degree is in a hospital–the same hospital that was at the centre of the SARS epidemic in Toronto–and I didn’t want to put patients at risk.
 Sure, I spent most of my time staring at worms through a microscope (true story) but in the rare event I ventured outside for a coffee, I didn’t want to cough on newborn.

 So I was kind of excited to find out the answer when someone asked me this question earlier today on tumblr.
 As expected, I didn’t find much information, but I did find one relevant paper published online in 2011 by Arne Zastrow and colleagues.
 I thought I’d make a quick post about it to make the information available to others.

 As you probably know, getting the flu vaccine is especially important for individuals …